Chri692u/VQC/python/examples/TUTORIAL.md

 )
 ```

+This matches the included Alpaca adapter: Alpaca accepts extended-hours equity
+orders only as limit orders with a supported time in force; VQC currently sends
+`DAY`.
+Requiring a limit is also common at other brokers because thin
+extended-hours liquidity makes an unbounded market order risky, but another
+broker may have different rules.

 The flag means the order is eligible outside the regular session.
 It does not
 guarantee a fill.
 Your strategy must obtain a current quote and choose its own
 acceptable limit; VQC does not invent a price when market data is missing.

+Some brokers allow a regular-hours order submitted after closing to queue for
+the next session.
+VQC intentionally does not do that: without
+`extended_hours=True`, it fails immediately so a strategy cannot accidentally
+leave an order waiting overnight.

 Market-clock and extended-hours decisions are intentionally outside Dafny: they
 depend on live broker rules and data.
 Dafny verifies the resulting order and